At a Glance

 ✨Demonstrate Problem-Solving Skills

-As a Generator Commissioning Engineer, you'll need to be a proactive problem-solver.
-Prepare examples of challenges you've faced in previous roles and how you successfully resolved them.
+As a proactive problem-solver, share examples of challenges you've faced in previous roles and how you overcame them.
+This will show your ability to think critically and work independently.

 ✨Communicate Clearly

-Strong communication skills are essential for this role.
+Strong communication is key in this role.
 Practice explaining complex technical concepts in simple terms, as you may need to interact with clients or team members who aren't engineers.